Welcome to Selby Abbey

 The Abbey is open to visitors daily 09.00 to 16.00.

 The Abbey Coffee Shop is open most days between 10am - 3pm, serving hot buttered teacakes, cakes, hot chocolate, cup of soup, tea and coffee.

-The Abbey Sunday School meets during the 10am Sunday Eucharist.
+The Children's Church meets during the 10am Sunday Eucharist.
 Download poster